Mohanad-eng/Sensor_Fusion_MindCloud/README.md

   here we fuse the data and and do tracking algorithms for each individual sensor, and then fuse the results.

 ## Extended Kalman Filters :

+EKF is a mathematical algorithm that combines data from different sensors to figure out a robot’s position, which way it’s facing, and how fast it’s moving.
+It does this by constantly making educated guesses based on how the robot is expected to move, and then fine-tuning these guesses using the actual sensor readings.
+This helps to smooth out any noise or inaccuracies in the sensor data, giving us a cleaner and more reliable estimate of where the robot is and what it’s doing.

+1- can handle noisy sensor data.
+It’s smart enough to trust the sensors that are more likely to be accurate, while still using data from the less precise sensors.
+This means that even if one sensor is a bit inaccurate, the EKF can still do a good job of locating the robot by relying more on the other sensors.

+2- can keep working even if a sensor stops providing data for a little while.
+It does this by using its educated guesses and the last known sensor readings to keep tracking the robot.
+When the sensor starts working again, the EKF smoothly brings the new data back into the mix.